Are Employers Allowed to Track Employees?

-Recently, The ePolicy Institute contacted 526 companies and gave each one a survey about what type of employee monitoring devices or procedures were used on staff and the following data was complied:
+Recently, The ePolicy Institute contacted 526 companies and gave each one a survey about what type of employee monitoring devices or procedures were used on staff, and the following data was compiled:

 - 51% of the 526 companies used video surveillance

 - 85% of the 526 companies stated they informed employees about video surveillance of staff